Callao, the first port of Peru

-- 1) Where to eat cheaply in Callao?
+- 1) Where to eat cheap in Callao?

 - 2) How to get from Miraflores to Callao?

-In the oval of Miraflores you can get public transport that runs along La Marina Avenue and Faucett Avenue until you arrive at the airport.
+In the Miraflores oval you can get public transport that runs along the entire La Marina avenue and Faucett avenue until you arrive at the airport.
 From there you can get a taxi or other public transport to visit the rest of the district.

 - 3) What to bring on my visit?

-Take the necessary things with you such as a hat, sunscreen, comfortable clothes, cash and your identity documents.
-It is not advisable to carry valuable objects such as gold watches or high-end cell phones.
+Take with you the necessary things such as a hat, sunscreen, comfortable clothes, cash and your identity documents.
+It is not advisable to bring valuable items such as gold watches or high-end cell phones.

 - 4) How much does a tour to the Palomino Islands cost?

 The price of a tour of the Palomino Islands is 120 soles per tourist on average.

 - 5) Why are many walls in Callao painted pink?